Artists

 Originally from Birmingham, AL, Jane began her dance training at the age of 6 at Briarwood Ballet.
 At age 14, Jane was accepted into Ballet Exaltation, the pre-professional ballet company of Briarwood Ballet’s intensive division.
 Through her experience in Ballet Exaltation, Jane learned how to use art to glorify God and to serve those around her with the beauty of dance.
 She was able to tour nationally and internationally throughout high school, including performances in the cities of Holguin and Santa Clara, Cuba.

-After graduating high school, Jane was invited to dance with Ballet Magnificat in Jackson, Mississippi where she performed through their professional training program for 2 years.
+After graduating high school, Jane was invited to dance with Ballet Magnificat in Jackson, Mississipi where she performed through their professional training program for 2 years.
 While at Ballet Mag, Jane deepened her love of using art as a tool for outreach and ministry, and was able to help counsel groups of young dancers through their annual Summer Dance Intensive.

 Jane was offered a company artist position with Magnum Opus ballet company in Madison, Wisconsin as a founding member.
 She had the opportunity to perform both soloist and corps roles for 2 years in the Madison area, as well as throughout the Midwest.
 She also taught and choreographed regularly for a local studio, and was able to share her love of dance with her students.